aphive/aphive-aphive.github.io/_posts/2022-02-01-xbox_on_pfsense.md

     * Click **Add** to add each device
 * Click **Save**

+### NAT

+NAT (Network Address Translation) is a mapping protocol that allows your devices on your private network to map traffic from their private IP to the public IP assigned by your ISP.
+This helps with the limitation of IPv4 addressing as it allows a network to have unlimited internal hosts but only 1 address exposed to the global public network.
+For this use, we will want to enable Pure NAT.

+As per pfsense:

+> Pure NAT:
+> Enables NAT Reflection using only NAT rules in pf to direct packets to the target of the port forward.
+It has better scalability, but it must be possible to accurately determine the interface and gateway IP address used for communication with the target at the time the rules are loaded.
+There are no inherent limits to the number of ports other than the limits of the protocols.
+All protocols available for port forwards are supported.
+If servers are on the same subnet as clients, the **Enable automatic outbound NAT for Reflection** option will mask the source of the traffic so it flows properly back through the firewall.

 * Click **System** → **Advanced** → **Firewall & NAT**
 * Look for and set NAT Reflection mode for port forwards to `Pure NAT`